ddedmari/Tidy_Data_Project/README.md

 * features.txt - list of 561 features in the input data set.
 * activity_labels.txt - files which contains the mapping from activity code to activity name
-* X_test.txt - test data
+* X_test.txt - test data where each row identifies the feature measurements for each user and activity
-* y_test.txt - test activity data
+* y_test.txt - Each row identifies the activity performed for each window sample in the test data.
+Its range is from 1 to 6.
-* subject_test.txt - test subjects data
+* subject_test.txt - Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
-* X_train.txt - training data
+* X_train.txt - training data where each row identifies the feature measurements for each user and activity
-* y_train.txt - training activity data
+* y_train.txt - Each row identifies the activity performed for each window sample in the training data.
+Its range is from 1 to 6.
-* subject_train.txt - training subjects data
+* subject_train.txt - Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

 The relationships between the various files are illustrated in the figure below: